 -Becky TenBrink, Housing Improvement Program

 The Supportive Housing Program provides temporary emergent housing for Gun Lake Tribal Citizens as well as the legal guardian/custodian of a minor Tribal Citizen.
-The program is for Tribal those that are currently in transition because of domestic violence, incarceration, homelessness or any condition that jeopardizes one’s health and safety.
+The program is for those who are currently in transition because of domestic violence, incarceration, homelessness or any condition that jeopardizes one’s health and safety.
 The Supportive Housing Program involves Gun Lake staff from Housing, Public Safety and Health & Human Services.
 Collectively, the Supportive Housing partnership administers support services essential for long term housing stability.
 The assisted residence must be located in Allegan, Barry, Ingham, Isabella, Kalamazoo, Kent, Muskegon, Newaygo or Ottawa County unless otherwise approved by the Supportive Housing Committee.
-The emergency phone number for assistance is (269) 397-1699.
+The emergency phone number for assistance is 269.397.1699.

 Benefit: Provides temporary, transitional housing for at-risk Tribal Citizens and eligible non-Tribal Citizens, specifically, but not limited to, alleged victims of an act of domestic violence, those who are recently released or soon to be released from tribal, state or federal incarceration as well as those who are homeless to ensure safety and self-sufficiency.